Sociólogo - Escritor

 “Declaro sin escrúpulos que traigo a la exégesis literaria todas mis pasiones o ideas políticas aunque dado el descrédito y degeneración de este vocablo en el lenguaje corriente, debo agregar que la política en mi es filosofía y religión’.
 Explaininig further his position Mariátegui continued: ‘Pero esto no quiere decir que considere el fenómeno literario o artístico desde el punto de vista extra-estético, sino mi concepción estética es unimisma en la intimidad de mi conciencia con mis concepciones morales, políticas y religiosas, y que, sin dejar de ser concepción estrictamente estética, no puede operar independientemente o diversamente’.

 José de la Riva Aguero (1885-1944) on his part had a strikingly different view of the Indian.
 His view assumed a Hispanic stand and his articles in “Mercurio Peruano” and I “Universidad” clearly defended colonialism.
-His “La Historia del Perú” is filled with statements that denigrate the character of the Indian, who in his view is degenerate being, and accordingly endowed with inferior psychology, used to domination.
+His “La Historia del Perú” is filled with statements that denigrate the character of the Indian, who in his view is a degenerate being, and accordingly endowed with inferior psychology, used to domination.
 For Riva Aguero, unlike Mariátegui, the national being was to be found in the aspiration to develop a European civilization inherited from Spain.
-Riva Aguero thought that the ‘regeneration’ or ‘redemption’ of the Indian implied their assimilation by the Hispanic culture and Hispanic traditions found at the heart of colonialism.
-Riva Aguero, like Sarmiento in Argentina, proposed as a solution to white immigration.
-His prescription was also mestizaje and an educative civilizing action on the part of the catholic church in favor of the Indian.
+Riva Aguero thought that the ‘regeneration’ or ‘redemption’ of the Indians implied their assimilation by the Hispanic culture and Hispanic traditions found at the heart of colonialism.
+Riva Aguero, like Sarmiento in Argentina, proposed a solution to white immigration.
+His prescription was also mestizaje and an educative civilizing action on the part of the catholic church in favour of the Indian.
 Riva Aguero was mainly influenced by Michelet, Taine and positivism, Uruguayan Rodo, and his readings of Plato.
-The novecentists engaged the roots of history as well as the techniques and conduct of positivism, modified by a return to idealist elements.
+The novecentists engaged the roots of history as the techniques and conduct of positivism, modified by a return to idealist elements.
 The novecentists were also familiar with classical literature and classical history.
-Riva Aguero an admirer of Tito Livio and the 19th century, social critic, Marcelino Menéndez Pelayo.
-The short story writer Ventura García Calderón (1886-1959) shared with Riva Aguero an interest in awarding to the ruling class the right to ‘civilize’ the country and ‘solve’ the problems of the nation.
+Riva Aguero was an admirer of Tito Livio and the 19th-century, social critic, Marcelino Menéndez Pelayo.
+The short story writer Ventura García Calderón (1886-1959), shared with Riva Aguero an interest in awarding the ruling class the right to ‘civilize’ the country and solve the nation's problems.
 García Calderón and Riva Aguero were aristocrats and as such both justified a regime of servile exploitation based on the following assumptions: ‘racial inferiority’ and the ‘inferior, ignorant and primitive character’ of the Indian population.
 García Calderón’s literary characters lacked a distinguishing national character, but the actions and geography depicted our reality.
 Some opine that García Calderón’s work, at the beginning of the century, is a response to a moment of transition in Peruvian prose whose evolution García Calderón reviewed in his book ‘Del romanticismo al modernismo’.

 To conclude, I will provide an overview of other works of an indigenista nature, among them an unedited poem written by Eleodoro Vargas Vicuña, and presented to the author of this dissertation, in the year 1980, ‘una noche de luna’ as the poet would say.
 Finally, I will try to find some points of convergence between some of the participants in the First Congress of Narrators of 1965 and José Carlos Mariátegui.